If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 He nods staying silent.
 His fists clutch together.
 “Call Shiori.
 I want to talk to that asshole myself.” growls Cortez.

-Apricot reaches into her front pocket drawing out the pink flip phone opening it with a click.
+Apricot reaches into her front pocket drawing out the black slab phone opening it with a click.
 “You know better Cortez.
 He is not coming.”

 “I want to know for myself.”
 Cortez says taking the phone from Apricot.
 It rings briefly before the phone clicks.
 “Heh, the dog boy wanted to talk to me I assume.”
 Shiori says in his usual condescending tone.